MeNoln/appOnContainers/README.md

 I wanted to create a SPA, cuz i love them, it's awesome and also i didn't want to write AJAX code using JS.
 As for me TypeScript is the best tool for C# or Java developer.
 TS is clean, understandable and strong typed.
 I like it.

-Server side made using .Net core, because i`m using C# as my main programming language.
+Server side made using .Net Core, because i`m using C# as my main programming language.
 And also Docker to implement Microservice Architecture.

 ## Experience
 I've got a lot of experience.
 I've learnt new framework: Angular, it's pretty easy to star working with it.